 The Assistant Center Manager assists the Center Manager in the oversight of all MACC operations.
 In the absence of the Center Manager, they become the Acting Center Manager.
-They set priorities and direct the movement of personnel, equipment, supplies, and aircraft to respond to incidents and for daily staffing.
+They set priorities for the staff's daily work.
 They collaborate with fire management organizations to solve nonstandard technical problems requiring the use of specialized techniques.
-They provide information to local governments regarding the status of incidents, develop and maintain plans and guides.
+They are the liaison with local governments regarding the status of incidents, develop and maintain plans and guides.
 They may serve as logistics coordinator between the initial response dispatch organization, the expanded dispatch organization, and the Incident Commander(s).